AmityCo/Amity-Social-Cloud-UIKit-Web-OpenSource/readme.md

 npm install
 ```

-### Running the app locally:
+### Running the UIkit locally

-The application comes with a simple start script that will start Storybook in watch mode.
+The kit is developed locally with Stoybook and running a start script that will start Storybook in watch mode

 ```
 npm start